-NBN Co
+NBN l Co

-Notes 30 June 2022 \$m 30 June 2021 \$m
+Notes 30 June 2023 \$m 30 June 2022 \$m

-Trade receivables C2 467 428
+Trade receivables C2 487 467

-Accrued revenue 12 13
+Accrued revenue 22 12

-Contract liabilities C6 199 128
+Contract liabilities C6 265 199

 Contract liabilities for deferred revenue are recorded for performance obligations under contracts for which payment has been received in advance.
-Contract liabilities unwind as "revenue from contracts with customers" upon satisfaction of the performance obligations under the terms of the contract.
+Contract liabilities unwind as 'revenue from contracts with customers' upon satisfaction of the performance obligations under the terms of the contract.

 NBN Co applies the practical expedient in paragraph 121 of AASB 15 Revenue from Contracts with Customers and does not disclose information about remaining performance obligations that have durations of one year or less.
-Significant changes in the contract liabilities balances during the year are as follows:
+Significant changes in the contract liabilities balance during the year are as follows:

-NBN NBN Co
+INDIN CO ,

-30 June 2022 \$m 30 June 2021 \$m
+30 June 2023 \$m 30 June 2022 \$m

-Balance at 1 July 128 120
+Balance at 1 July 199 128

-Revenue recognised that was included in the contract liability balance at the beginning of the year (81) (96)
+Revenue recognised that was included in the contract liability balance at the beginning of the year (141) (81)

-Increases due to cash received, excluding amounts recognised as revenue during the year 152 104
+Increases due to cash received, excluding amounts recognised

+as revenue during the year 207 152

-Balance at 30 June 199 128
+Balance at 30 June 265 199